 What is a boating holiday like?

-Boating holidays appeal to a wide variety of interests.
-You can get away from it all on the tranquil backwaters of the rural canals with their quaint waterside pubs, or explore the normally hidden channels through major towns and cities with a wealth of architectural and industrial history only accessible by water.
-Your boating holiday offers many places of interest to stop along the way for the whole family.
+Our canal boat holidays appeal to a wide variety of interests.
+You can get away from it all on the tranquil backwaters of the rural canals with their quaint waterside pubs, or travel through major towns and cities, mooring up to explore exciting waterside destinations along the way.

 There is also plenty to do on the water itself, including piloting your own boat, operating locks, exploring backwaters, and maybe taking in a little fishing or soaking up the sun!
 The slow pace of the waterways is one of the main attractions to many and because you travel only as far as you wish each day, your holiday can be as relaxing or as energetic as you choose.